JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 These scripts were initially written to handle two varieties of LM data, split gal4 and gen1 mcfo.
 I wrote a version of each script for each dataset.
 With the addition of the annotator gen1 mcfo dataset, it gets more complicated.
 Ideally, in hindsight, one would prefer a single LM script to which one would input the parameters, but in practice, it's going to take some manual labor each time in determining which pairs of mips need to be searched against one another, and later, which sets of results should be merged before upload.

-For the annotator gen1 mcfo dataset, most of the processing was not run using these scripts. `global-parameters.sh` has been updated to add some variable, and the step 5 merge scripts were updated.
+For the annotator gen1 mcfo dataset, most of the processing was not run using these scripts. `global-parameters.sh` has been updated to add some variables, and the step 5 merge scripts were updated.

+## Note on datasets: incremental updates

+These scripts were written assuming that datasets would be all run together.
+In the future, we really need a way to do incremental updates.
+Changes needed:

+- figure out how to determine which searches need to be done
+    + in the past, it's been entire libraries in JACS db
+    + in the future, we anticipate it will be a subset specified in some other way
+        * possibly we can use the `publishedImage` collection in the JACS db
+- file and directory naming conventions need rethinking; if we add some MCFO lines, then existing MCFO directories are no longer comprehensive; plus, new lines need good naming convention, too
+- need to track which new directories get merged to which existing directories
+    + probably the `.ga` directories ought to be all merged each time in to `.final`
+    + but we need to be sure the merge tool can handle ever-increasing file sizes, and/or impose proper limits on how many search results we want to present online

 # Directory structure

 All the computed data as well as the running code and scripts will be kept in one working directory.
+Usually that working directory is `/nrs/neuronbridge/v1.2.3`, where v1.2.3 is the current data version number (ie, the version of the precomputed search data, not to be confused with the website code version, or the project version).

+This listing is reordered and commented.

 ```
 workingdir/
+    # config and current are website version config files
+    config.json
+    current.txt
+    # release notes, copied from colormipsearch repo
+    DATA_NOTES.md
+    # repo for actual searches; Java, mostly by Cristian
     colormipsearch/
         target/ jar file
         src/stuff/scripts
+    # this repo
     colormipsearch-scripts/
         step directories/
         parameter files
         util/
+    # schemas for the json we upload
+    schemas/
+    brain/
+        # MIPs metadata files, both for processing and for upload;
         mips/
-    (other output directories)
+        # pseudo-MIPs metadata files generated from PPP results
+        pppresults/
+        # three stages of precomputed search output
+        cdsresults.matches/
+        cdsresults.ga/
+        cdsresults.final/

 ```